 - On discovering a fire that has not yet activated the fire alarm sounders, go to the closest Manual Fire Alarm Call Point (see Figure 1b) and manually activate the alarm by pressing against the centre of the panel.
-Also, call out to people to ensure that everyone in the vicinity is aware and beginning to take the correct action. - Fire Action Notices are displayed alongside all Fire Alarm Manual Call Points summarising actions to be taken in the event of a fire (see Figure 6).
-Special action notices for people with mobility impairment are also displayed around the building (see Figures 7a and 7b). - A Fire Co-ordinator (see Paragraph 5.5.1 et seq), or a member of buildings Security staff when no Fire Coordinator is apparently available within the building, will telephone 2222 using any building-internal telephone extension at a safe location and ensure that NHS Lothian switchboard staff are aware that there is a building emergency.
+Also, call out to people to ensure that everyone in the vicinity is aware and beginning to take the correct action. - Fire Action Notices are displayed alongside all Fire Alarm Manual Call Points summarising actions to be taken in the event of a fire (see Figure 7a).
+Special action notices for people with mobility impairment are also displayed around the building (see Figure 7b).

+- An Incident Coordinator (see Paragraph 5.11.1 et seq), or a member of buildings Security staff when no Incident Coordinator is apparently available within the building, will telephone 2222 using any building-internal telephone extension at a safe location and ensure that NHS Lothian switchboard staff are aware that there is a building emergency.
 Update information should be provided by any person actually observing evidence of a fire (e.g. smoke and/or flames, or to report the presence of compressed gas cylinders in an area where fire has broken out) also by making a 2222 call from a safe location.
 The NHS Lothian switchboard operator will prompt the caller to report the exact location and nature of the emergency, who is calling, and from what extension.
 NHS Lothian switchboard staff will then relay that information to SF&RS.
-Describing the nature of the emergency, and confirming that there genuinely is a fire, is extremely important, as it influences the range and quantity of equipment and number of fire-fighters that the emergency services will deploy to the site (see also Paragraph 5.3.10). - The correct address to inform the Fire & Rescue Service of a fire-related emergency affecting or threatening the Queen's Medical Research Institute is:
+Describing the nature of the emergency, and confirming that there genuinely is a fire, is extremely important, as it influences the range and quantity of equipment and number of fire-fighters that the emergency services will deploy to the site (see also Annex B to this Section of the Safety Manual). - The correct address to inform the Fire & Rescue Service of a fire-related emergency affecting or threatening the Queen's Medical Research Institute is:

 The University of Edinburgh Queen's Medical Research Institute Edinburgh bioQuarter 47 Little France Crescent EDINBURGH EH16 4TJ and it is Extremely Important to remember to quote the Full Postcode.
-Any additional relevant information should also be provided e.g Building name, floor/level within building, confirmation of incident type, etc (if known).
+Any additional relevant information should also be provided, including building name, floor/ level within building, confirmation of incident type, etc.